YunruiZhang/Slack/assumptions.md

 * Assume that the message_edit function simply replace the old message with the new message.

 <h4>  Assumptions for user tests </h4>
-* assume valid users are the ones having an existing user_id
+* Assume valid users are the ones having an existing user_id.
-*
+* All functions called in tests are assumed to be working.
+* Assume after register, the user is automatically logged in.
+* The user have authority to edit own profile.
+* The owner of a channel has authority to change member's profile.